Edwin Austin Abbey

 Edwin Austin Abbey RA (April 1, 1852 – August 1, 1911) was an American muralist, illustrator, and painter.
 He flourished at the beginning of what is now referred to as the "golden age" of illustration, and is best known for his drawings and paintings of Shakespearean and Victorian subjects, as well as for his painting of Edward VII's coronation.
-His most famous set of murals, The Quest and Achievement of the Holy Grail, adorns the Boston Public Library.
+His most famous set of murals, The Quest and Achievement of the Holy Grail, adorns the Boston Central Library.

-Biography
+Early life and education

+Abbey was born in Philadelphia, on April 1, 1852, to commercial broker William Maxwell Abbey and Margery Ann Kiple.
+He studied art at the Pennsylvania Academy of the Fine Arts in Philadelphia under Christian Schussele.